 Read this quote all day until you have it memorized.
 Repeat it to your friends any chance you get.
 Type “amen” in the comments because you believe it’s true.
 Print it out and post it on your fridge.
 Do all those things if you want.
 But…

-I’ve discovered if we don’t first deal with whatever is in the former chapters of our lives and get over what’s hurting us (resentment, regrets, open wounds, and unforgiveness for example), real and meaningful progress in life doesn’t occur if we don’t deal with those things.
+I’ve discovered we have to deal with whatever is in the former chapters of our lives and get over what’s hurting us.
+Those hurts can include resentment, regrets, and open wounds because we won’t forgive.
+Real and meaningful progress doesn’t occur if we don’t deal with those things.

 Affirmations are okay.
-But an affirmation is only something positive we tell ourselves which doesn’t become real in our lives until we’ve acted on it.
+But an affirmation is only something positive we tell ourselves which doesn’t become real for us until we’ve acted on it.
 Take for example one I found on a list for Christians: